czmyt/steve/tech-notes/everyday-carry-2020/README.md

 <a name="concepts"></a>
 ## Key Everyday Carry Concepts

-Key everyday carry (EDC) concepts for me:
+- Key everyday carry (EDC) concepts for me:
     - Redundancy (where possible)
     - Evolution (always getting getter)
     - Testing (test all your gear)
     - Compactness (lightweight and compact)
     - Multipurpose (more on that later)

-My two best best travel preparation tips:
+- My two best best travel preparation tips:
     - If you can afford it, have a completely different set of gear that is exclusively for travel: Computers, gear, clothes, everything.
     - Never pack before your trips; always re-pack and re-stock after your last trip.

-My travel gear is broken down into:
+- My travel gear is broken down into:
     - my day-pack,
     - my carry-on pack,
     - my checked luggage, and
     - my road-trip vehicle pack.

-All travel gear is modular and further organized.
+- All travel gear is modular and further organized.
-<br />See also my [Travel Tips](/travel-tips) page.
+    - See my [Travel Tips](/travel-tips) page for more info.

 <a name="list"></a>